Not so fast. Jesus was not a capitalist, either.

 - Fiscal liberals will be happy to know that Jesus believed very much in redistribution of resources (“to proclaim the year of jubilee," means nothing other than actual, material debt forgiveness and restoration of inherited lands to the families who were essentially the first century losers of the economic game, Lk.
 4:18-19);

-- Fiscal conservatives will be happy to know that he never indicated in as many words that a government institution should be entrusted to redistribute appropriately;
+- Fiscal conservatives will be happy to know that he never indicated, in as many words, that a government institution should be trusted to redistribute appropriately;

 If the jury is still out as to what Jesus would advise for our 21st century macro-economic system, he is extremely clear about one thing regarding our micro-economics.
 Enough is enough.

 When you have enough, give the rest to someone else.

 Should we give taxes to Caesar?